QUICK SUMMARY

 How to handle it:

 Arm your system with top-tier anti-virus and anti-spyware.
 Reduce admin privileges, apply spam filters, and implement strong email security practices.
+Reviewing your DMARC policy options can also help prevent spoofed emails from reaching users, adding another layer of protection against phishing threats that often target VoIP systems.
 A little caution goes a long way in maintaining VoIP privacy.

 How to Improve VoIP Security

 Let’s talk about beefing up your defenses.
-If you’ve been wondering what is VoIP security or what types of security threats exist for a VoIP business phone systems, it all comes down to having a layered approach.
+If you’ve been wondering what VoIP security is or what types of security threats exist for a VoIP business phone system, it all comes down to having a layered approach.
 Let’s break down the essentials:

 1. Data Encryption